Dealing with Disappointment

 - Do you believe that you can achieve the success/goal you desire?

 If you answered “no” to any of these questions and you are doing nothing about these, you are setting yourself up for failure and disappointment.
-On the other hand, if you answered “yes” to some of these questions and you are taking action towards them, you are being realistic and working towards success and will therefore be delighted!
+On the other hand, if you are taking action towards addressing these or you answered “yes” to some of these questions and you are taking action towards them, you are being realistic and working towards success.

 Setting Other People Up